jonahtjandra/jonah-tjandra-Quant-OA/src/README.md

 - The cc and bcc columns are allowed to contain null values.

-- Make sure the tolerance of pattern are greater than the minimum length of open and close pattern as we might have different lengths for both.
-And we still want to leave characters for the patterns.

 - Make sure to check that the csv file is in the correct format

+- Make sure program is able to handle multiple patterns in one line

 ### Test Cases